hphelion/documentation/moonshot/install.admin-node-prerequisites.md

 5. Set the HTTP Proxy Information applicable for your environment.
 If you are on a network that has a proxy, you must fill in this Proxy information.

- **Caution:** Specifying incorrect proxy host settings might cause some features to not work correctly later, after the installation, when you use the HP Cloud OS for Moonshot Administration Dashboard.
+ **Caution:** Specifying incorrect proxy host settings might cause some features to not work correctly later, after the installation, when you use the HP Helion Cloud OS for Moonshot Administration Dashboard.

  a.
 Specify the Host's IP address - get this value from your system administrator or from the settings in your web browser.